valeriangalliat/blog/2021/11/mac-setup.md

 very time consuming checklist, and the main things that need to be automated (my dotfiles) are.

-I don't think it's worth automating my macOS system preferences somehow as they might change in future versions anyways.
+I don't think it's worth automating my macOS system settings somehow as they might change in future versions anyways.
 Same thing for iTerm2, where I definitely don't want to copy over my whole configuration file from an old installation, I'd rather start from the latest and greatest